 In the years since its inception, LCLA has engaged over 6,000 community members, championed 19 campaign victories, advocated for 49 transformative policies—all achieved through our dedicated LCLA members and 50 organizations that are members of our organization.

 Monica Ramos, Treasurer

 LCLA takes great pride in supporting progressive causes and leaders that help elevate the voice of the people and transform conditions for our most vulnerable communities.

 We value character, inclusion, collaboration and innovative leadership.

-Using these values as our guide, we have historically championed the candidacy of current political leaders, and also on women of color, Central Americans and other underrepresented groups who are seeking elected office.
+Using these values as our guide, we have historically championed the candidacy of current political leaders, women of color, Central Americans, and other underrepresented groups who are seeking elected office.

-Above all else, our values guide our decisions as a PAC and that is why we have chosen to support the campaigns and initiatives below.
+Above all else, our values guide our decisions and that is why we have chosen to support the campaigns and initiatives below.